rabirabirara/obsidian-jelly-snippets/README.md

 ## Future Improvements/TODO

-- Control characters in snippets (e.g. whitespace, particularly newlines? currently snippets are trimmed on both ends; should probably not trim spaces)
+-[ ] Control characters in snippets (e.g. whitespace, particularly newlines? currently snippets are trimmed on both ends; should probably not trim spaces)
-- Semantic symbols in snippets (e.g. where does cursor go afterwards? a snippet with braces might benefit from placing the cursor inside...)
+-[ ] Semantic symbols in snippets (e.g. where does cursor go afterwards? a snippet with braces might benefit from placing the cursor inside...)
-- Regex capabilities
+-[ ] Regex capabilities
-- Bugfixes and auditing?
+-[ ] Bugfixes and auditing?
-- Add newline option for snippet definition to make simple snippets easy rather than cumbersome
-- Do the things liamcain suggested in my plugin PR to the Obsidian plugin repo. (one half done)
+-[x] Add newline option for snippet definition to make simple snippets easy rather than cumbersome -[ ] Do the things liamcain suggested in my plugin PR to the Obsidian plugin repo. (one half done)

 ### Other caveats

-- The lhs of a snippet cannot have newlines in it.
+- The lhs of a snippet (currently) cannot have newlines in it.
 Snippets of that sort will simply fail to work; they'll register but never trigger.
 The reason why is because I only search from cursor to start of line for snippet text; this is efficient and simple.
 To fix, we'd have to look backwards from the cursor position and match with the lhs of the snippet.
 Probably not a hard update, but given that this use case is somewhat rare (imo), I have neglected it.
 Do submit an issue.
+EDIT: the issue was submitted.
+Time to get to work.